joyrex2001/hcs-forum2018/README.md

 docker-compose up
 ```

 Note that the front-end might fail to start with a 'unknown topic' error.
-This can be work-around by adding a score using the highscore rest api first (see highscore/README.md) and then ```docker-compose restart frontend```.
+This can be work-around by adding a score using the highscore rest api first (see highscore/README.md) and then ```docker-compose restart game```.

 ## Architecture